TinManTex/mgsv-lookup-strings/Readme.txt

-Various lookup strings mostly unfiltered string scrapes from exe,fox2 etc.
+A collection of validated dictionaries for recovering strings for hashed values in MGSV tools.
-Used in InfLookup for various debug print purposes to attempt to match StrCode32 hashes.
+Also includes said hashes and collections of strings for testing hashes.

-Heavily used in the by debugMessages option.
+Dictionaries - In <tool name> folders, see the Info.txt for info specific to that dictionary.

-HashWrangling stuff (see Wrangling Hashes .txt)
+Strings - Various lookup strings mostly unfiltered string scrapes from exe,fox2 etc. Used to test various hashes.